Assessments

 Educational assessments may serve several purposes.
 Some focus on accountability for the system, educators, or students.
 Others focus on instructional decision making.

-Most students with disabilities, English learners, and English learners with disabilities will participate in the same general assessments as their peers.
+Most students with disabilities, including those who are dually identified as English learners, will participate in the same general assessments as their peers.
 Some students with disabilities may participate in alternate assessments based on alternate academic achievement standards (AA-AAAS).
-English learners, including those with disabilities, also participate in assessments of English language proficiency (ELP) (either general ELP assessments or alternate ELP assessments).
+Additionally, for the population of students with disabilities who are also English learners, participation includes assessments of English language proficiency (ELP).
+This involves either general ELP assessments or alternate ELP assessments.

 It is important to develop these assessments with a universal design process and other accessibility and accommodation considerations in mind.
-Doing so will ensure valid assessment results for all students, including students with disabilities, English learners, and English learners with disabilities.
+Doing so will ensure valid assessment results for all students, particularly for students with disabilities.